What is Pupil Premium?

 What difference is it making?

 Attainment and achievement of pupils in receipt of 'Pupil Premium' was very impressive.
-All pupils gained level 4+ and 75% pupils gained level 5 + in reading, writing and maths.
+All pupils gained expected standard or beyond.
 They all made beyond expected progress and their attendance was outstanding.
 All pupils represented the school in drama, music and sports.